andreamartelli/ng-linechart/README.md

 * Use the directive in an HTML view and change the parameter's values to set axes, labels, colors, size, etc.
 * Associate an Angular controller to the view
-* You just need to define a function for data retrieval in the controllers and put it into the *load-data-fn* parameter
+* You just need to define a function for data retrieval in this controller and put it into the *load-data-fn* parameter

 ## load-data-fn requirements